lypitech/rtype/README.md

 # Compile the project
 cmake --build build/

-# Move the resulting binary to the project root
-mv build/rtype .

-# Run the program
-./rtype
 ```

 If you want the build to be faster (to use all of your CPU cores), simply add `--parallel` to the options!